SoftalkAppleProject/datasets_toc-masthead-adindex/README.md

 (whether printed on the page or confirmed via human #GroundTruth metadata discovery and curation) with it digitized image filename known as "leaf" numbers at the Internet Archive.

+*Click on the images below to watch the YouTube videos.*

 [![ppg2leaf_ferret Video Update #1](http://img.youtube.com/vi/ei1YoSgNL6w/0.jpg)](http://www.youtube.com/watch?v=ei1YoSgNL6w)

 This second video project update shows a much improved ppg2leaf_ferret app and includes a